 Repentance Tower is a 16th century tower house which stands on a hill overlooking the River Annan and Annandale.

 When the Bruce family were granted the lordship of Annandale in the 12th century they divided the area into baronies, one of which was the barony of Hoddom (or Hodelm) the seat of which is thought to have been at Old Hoddom Castle.
-Uduard de Hodelm and Robert de Hodelm witnessed charters in the area in the late 12th and early 13th centuries and Adam de Hodolm swore allegiance to Edward I of England in 1296.
+Uduard or Odard de Hodelm and Robert de Hodelm witnessed charters in the area in the late 12th and early 13th centuries and Adam de Hodolm swore allegiance to Edward I of England in 1296.

 The importance of Hoddom seems to have declined around this time and the Hoddom family seem to have moved away.
 It may have been after this period that the seat of the lands moved west across the River Annan from Old Hoddom Castle to Hoddom Castle, although this is speculation on my part.